Race start line areas are often hurry-up-and-wait affairs.

 - Reuse it.
 If you have done marathons before, keep your finish-line space blanket.
 They can be reused at your next race’s start line to stay warm (they are also great additions to earthquake kits, winter car emergency kits and the like).

 - Buy it cheap.
-Cheap, disposable, stretchy gloves from Walgreens or Target keep fingers warm and only cost a buck or two (bonus: buy Christmas themed ones on clearance for pennies)
+Cheap, disposable, stretchy gloves from Walgreens or Target keep fingers warm and only cost a buck or two (pro tip: buy holiday themed ones on clearance for pennies)

 Create A Pre-Race Ritual